 The patella (knee-cap) is a small bone buried in major tendons of the leg, and sitting in the groove of the thigh bone.
-Luxation means that the knee-cap is poping out of the groove, usually when the knee flexes.
+Luxation means that the knee-cap is slipping out of the groove, usually when the knee flexes.
 This is an extremely common condition in smaller dogs.
-It may affect 1 or both knees.
+It may affect one or both legs.
 Genetics plays a major part in this happening, although trauma can sometime contribute.
 Some dogs are affected more than others.
 One of the common signs that you would notice is your pet suddenly carrying one back leg up for a few steps ("skipping").

-1. We enter the knee and deepen the femoral groove o that the knee cap sits deeply in its normal position and doesn't slip out.
+1. We enter the knee and deepen the femoral groove so that the knee cap sits deeply in its normal position and doesn't slip out.

-2. We tighten the tissues on the outside of the knee and loosen the tissues on the inside of the knee, to help pull the knee cap into place.
+2. Sometimes we also tighten the tissues on the outside of the knee and loosen the tissues on the inside of the knee, to help pull the knee cap into place.